 I saw my first Charlie Chaplin movie this year at the age of 54.
 I was performing in the orchestra for a cinema in concert performance of Modern Times and I’m so glad that it came up on our season schedule because I learned that I LOVE Charlie Chaplin.
 He is a true genius.
-Of course, I’ve always heard that Chaplin was a genius but I was never inspired to watch black and white, silent movies until I was forced to as part of my job.
-What a gift!
+Of course I’ve always heard that Chaplin was a genius, but I was never inspired to watch black and white, silent movies until I was forced to as part of my job.

-The movie that we performed was Modern Times and even before we started the work it got me to thinking about the theme.
-The dehumanization of us in the early 20th-century mechanization of everything or rather, now in the 21st century, the dehumanization of us in the commercialization of everything.
+The movie that we performed was Modern Times and even before we started the work the title got me to thinking about that theme.
+The dehumanization of us through the early 20th-century mechanization of everything, or rather now in the 21st century, the dehumanization of us in the commercialization of everything.

 If you cannot drink jumbo glasses of wine from 10 am without becoming addicted, depressed, overweight, pre-maturely aged, there must be something wrong with YOU because They can do it .